 The tax preparation industry is considered high risk by banks and payment processors.
 This is the case even with mitigation procedures in place.
 Low risk processors will not be able to support this business type.
 They do not have the infrastructure for underwriting to be able to protect themselves or the business if it runs into any issues.
-Because of this the only option for credit card processing is to partner with a high risk provider.
-The main difference between a low risk and high risk provider is the banking relationships that they have.
+Because of this, the only option for credit card processing is to partner with a high risk provider.
+The main difference between low risk and high risk providers is the banking relationships that they have.
 Banks that high risk providers have in place are aware of their riskier clientele and are able to provide more leeway and support for them.

 High risk businesses, such as tax preparation, need a high risk merchant account.

 A tax prep business will need to look for a merchant account provider that has experience with their specific industry.
-This way the tax preparation merchant account will be setup with a reliable processor.
+This way the tax preparation merchant account will be set up with a reliable processor.
 Be prepared to provide bank statements, proof of certification, and any type of marketing.
 With this, the bank will be able to see how the business interacts with customers and make sure they are compliant.

 Don’t take a chance with the ability to process credit cards on the business’ tax preparation merchant account.
 Protect the business and grow it without the worry of closure.